yangsenius/PoseNFS/README.md

 ## Citation

-If you use this code in your research, please consider citing:
+If it helps your research, please consider citing:

 ```
 @article{yang2019pose,